 For example, according to Delaware law, directors still have a duty to shareholders when Delaware corporations approach insolvency.
 If directors change their decision-making at this point, it could create a conflict of interest.
 While in the zone of insolvency, creditors generally cannot bring direct claims against the officers for breach of fiduciary duty.

 It can be difficult to pinpoint a moment in time when a company becomes insolvent.
 It takes time for the financial books to reflect the business’s current condition.
 The zone of insolvency begins when the company is in financial distress and could be insolvent.

-Generally, courts apply either a balance sheet test or a cash flow test to determine if the company should be considered in the zone of insolvency.
-Courts applying a balance sheet test will consider whether the company’s assets are greater than its liabilities and courts applying the cash flow test will consider whether the company has a sufficient cash flow to pay its bills and financial obligations.
+Generally, courts apply either a balance sheet test or a cash flow test to determine if the company is in the zone of insolvency or actually insolvent.
+Courts applying a balance sheet test will consider whether the company’s assets are greater than its liabilities.
+Courts applying the cash flow test will consider whether the company has enough cash flow to pay its bills and financial obligations.

 Once a company enters the zone of insolvency, the board of directors continues to owe a fiduciary duty to the company’s shareholders.
 This can create a conflict of interest for the board because a decision may be in the best interests of all claimants, but they are not prioritizing shareholders.

 In some states, the primary fiduciary duty shifts to the creditors once a company is in the zone of insolvency.
 In other states, the fiduciary duty doesn’t shift to creditors until a company reaches actual insolvency.
 In the remaining states, the boards of directors do not have to focus on creditor interests over shareholder interests, but they do have to protect the rights of creditors.
 In these difficult situations, boards of directors need to seek legal advice to avoid future legal problems.